Incoming Webhooks

-Incoming webhooks are a simple way to post messages from apps into Slack.
+Incoming webhooks are an effecient way to post messages from apps into Slack.

-If you previously created any incoming webhooks using legacy integrations, you should switch to using the same functionality with a Slack app instead.
-To do this you need to follow the Getting started with incoming webhooks guide and create new webhooks to replicate your existing ones.
+If you previously created any incoming webhooks using legacy custom integrations, you should switch to using the same functionality with a Slack app instead.
+To create new app-based webhooks or replicate your existing ones, follow our Quickstart guide or the more advanced Getting started with incoming webhooks guide.

 The majority of your legacy code for sending messages using incoming webhooks should continue to work within a Slack app without much modification; the only thing you can no longer do is customize the destination channel and author identity at runtime.